KILTprotocol/kilt-node/pallet_error_naming_convention.md

 3) Avoid using the pallet name in the variant names.
 For example instead of "Web3NameNotFound" you should use "NotFound".

 4) Try to take words from the vocabulary already defined in the code base.
-For example instead of introducing a new variant "NotExisting" you should use, once again, "NotFound"
+For example instead of introducing a new variant "NotExisting" you should use, once again, "NotFound".
+Common vocabulary includes: NotFound, NotAuthorized, AlreadyExists, MaxXYZExceeded.

 5) Use descriptive and concise names for the variants.
 Avoid using abbreviations or acronyms unless they are widely recognized and understood by other developers who may be working on the codebase.